Human Development Counseling (HDC)

 HDC 535.
 Child and Adolescent Counseling.
 3 Hours.

-Designed to teach counseling students about theories of child and adolescent counseling as well as appropriate therapeutic interventions for children and adolescents.
-Focuses on age developmentally-appropriate interventions such as play therapy and on common childhood disorders in an effort to help counseling students differentiate between normal and abnormal childhood and adolescent behaviors.
-Required for students enrolled in the SC concentration.
+Designed to teach counseling students about theories and therapeutic interventions for child and adolescent counseling.
+Focuses on developmentally-appropriate interventions such as play therapy, systemic approaches, and common childhood disorders in an effort to help counseling students differentiate between normal and abnormal developmental behaviors.
+Required for students enrolled in the SC and MCFC concentrations.
 Course Information: Prerequisite: HDC 501.

 HDC 537.
 Couple Counseling.
 3 Hours.